Araon/Python-stuff/README.md

 # Welcome

-Some small writeups i do in my free time(nature's call)
+Some small writeups i do in my free time.